-Enclosed is the final report of the District of Columbia's Highway Trust Fund (HTF) Examination of the Forecasted Statements of Estimated Funding and Uses Together with Independent Accountant's Report (OIG No. 21-1-15KA(a)).
-The OIG contracted with McConnell Jones, LLP (MJ) to examine the District of Columbia's HTF 5-year forecast to meet a statutory mandate.1
+Enclosed is the final report on the Examination of the Forecasted Statements of Estimated Funding and Uses of the Highway Trust Fund Together with Independent Accountant's Report for the Fiscal Years Ending September 30, 2022, Through 2026 With Comparative Historical Amounts for the Year Ended September 30, 2021 (OIG No. 22-1- 16KA(a)).
+The Office of the Inspector General (OIG) contracted with McConnell Jones, LLP (MJ) to conduct the examination of the forecasted statements of the District of Columbia's Highway Trust Fund (HTF) 5-year estimated funding and uses to meet its statutory mandate.

-On March 26, 2021, MJ issued its opinion on the District's HTF 5-year forecast and concluded that the forecasted statements are presented, in all material respects, in accordance with the guidelines for presentation of a forecast established by the American Institute of Certified Public Accountants, and the underlying assumptions are suitably supported and provide a reasonable basis for management's forecast.
+On April 25, 2022, MJ issued its opinion on the District's HTF 5-year forecast and concluded that the forecasted statements are presented, in all material respects, in accordance with the guidelines for presentation of a forecast established by the American Institute of Certified Public Accountants, and the underlying assumptions are suitably supported and provide a reasonable basis for management's forecast.